apertium/apertium-weights-learner/README.md

 In order to ensure that everything works fine, you may perform a sample run using prepared corpus:

 * Download and unpack all parts (years 2007 to 2011) of Spanish news crawl corpora from http://www.statmt.org/wmt12/translation-task.html
-* Concatenate them using glue.py script from tools folder (i.e., assuming you are in apertium-weights-learner folder):
+* Concatenate them using glue.py script from 'tools' folder (i.e., assuming you are in apertium-weights-learner folder):
 ```
 tools/glue.py path/to/folder/where/corpus/parts/are glued_corpus
 ```